Health Insurance for Gen Z

 Step 2: Explore Online Insurance Aggregators and Company Websites (The "Where to Look")

-Platforms like PolicyX.com allow you to compare quotes and features from different insurance companies.
-This is a great starting point for research.
+Platforms like PolicyX.com allow you to compare quotes and features from various insurance companies, serving as an excellent starting point for research.

-After selecting some plans, visit the official sites of the insurers, such as ICICI Lombard, HDFC Ergo, Max Bupa, and Star Health.
+After shortlisting plans, visit the official websites of insurers like ICICI Lombard, HDFC Ergo, Niva Bupa, and Star Health.
 You can often find more detailed information and sometimes better deals directly.

 Step 3: Compare Plans Carefully (The "What to Compare")

-Scrutinise what’s included in each plan.
-Check for mental health coverage specifically.
+Scrutinize what's included in each plan, specifically checking for mental health coverage.

-Ensure the sum insured is adequate for potential medical expenses in Tier 1 cities, where healthcare costs can be significantly higher than suburbs and towns.
+Ensure the sum insured is adequate for potential medical expenses, especially in Tier 1 cities where healthcare costs can be significantly higher than in suburbs and towns.

 Check if the plan has a good network of hospitals nearby that are convenient for you.
 Cashless treatment at network hospitals can save you from upfront payments and reimbursement hassles.